Rosi2143/openhab-addons/bundles/org.openhab.binding.hue/README.md

 | pollingInterval          | Seconds between fetching light values from the Hue Bridge.
 Optional, the default value is 10 (min="1", step="1").                                                                                                                                                                                                             |
 | sensorPollingInterval    | Milliseconds between fetching sensor-values from the Hue Bridge.
 A higher value means more delay for the sensor values, but a too low value can cause congestion on the bridge.
 Optional, the default value is 500.
 Default value will be considered if the value is lower than 50.
 Use 0 to disable the polling for sensors. |

+### Manual user creation
+In case you need to create a new user, follow [this guide](https://developers.meethue.com/develop/get-started-2/).

 ### Devices

 The devices are identified by the number that the Hue Bridge assigns to them (also shown in the Hue App as an identifier).